Best Perennials To Plant In June

 Butterfly Weed (Asclepias tuberosa):

-Butterfly week is a low-maintenance plant and will grow in poor, dry soil.
+This orange butterfly weed is a low-maintenance plant and will grow in poor, dry soil.

 Native butterfly weed will attract pollinators to your garden.
 It has gorgeous blooms and is a favorite of cut gardens.
 You may want to snip off some blooms to take indoors to enjoy in a jar of water.